vre-hub/vre-hub.github.io/docs/auth.md

  - **Chrome**: Navigate to `chrome://settings/security` and following the instructions presented upon selecting `Advanced > Manage Certificates > Import`.
  - **Firefox**: Navigate to `Settings`, search for `Certificates` and clicl on the `View Certificates...` button.
 Import the X.509 certificate under the `Your Certificates` tab by finding its location on your local computer.

-Once the certificate has been imported, restart your browser.
-Then log into the [ESCAPE IAM](https://iam-escape.cloud.cnaf.infn.it/login).
+Once the certificate has been imported, restart your browser and log into the [ESCAPE IAM](https://iam-escape.cloud.cnaf.infn.it/login).
 A pop-up window allowing you to select the certificate you want to identify with should appear.
-If the pop-up window has appeared, click on the green button `Link certificate` button in the `X.509 certificates` panel.
+If the pop-up window has appeared, go to your IAM user home page and click on the green `Link certificate` button in the `X.509 certificates` panel.

-#### Extract the `usercert.pem` and `userkey.pem` from the `.p12` file
+#### Extract the `usercert.pem` and `userkey.pem` from a `.p12` file

-In specific situations, for example when performing a `voms-proxy-init` command, you would need to have the X.509 certificate separated into two the user-key and user-certificate.
+In specific situations, for example when performing a `voms-proxy-init` command, you would need to have the X.509 certificate separated into the user-key and the user-certificate.

 Place the `.p12` file in the `.globus` directory in your home area.
 If the directory doesn’t exist, create it:
 ```bash